-I am pleased to introduce myself as the Principal at Our Lady of Perpetual Help School.
-Let me begin by saying how excited I am to have the opportunity to work with you and your children along with the dedicated faculty and staff of the school.
+I am pleased to introduce myself as the Principal at Our Lady of Perpetual Help School; a role I have had since September 2013.
 Over the years, I have enjoyed growing as a community with you in the service of the educational and faith foundation of the children.

-Please allow me to share a bit about myself.
-I grew up in New Jersey, the oldest of five boys, and I have been living here in Maryland for the past ten years.
+I grew up in New Jersey, the oldest of five boys.
 If you listen closely, the New Jersey accent still comes out every once in a while.
 I worked for six years as a Religion Teacher and Director of Campus Ministry at Archbishop Carroll High School in DC, while I completed a Master’s Degree in Theology at the Washington Theological Union.
 During that time, I learned about the importance of building communities of faith and, through my creation of the Senior Peer Ministry Leadership course, I helped young people take an active role as stewards in the Church.

-As my educational and administrative experiences grew, I pursued a second graduate degree in Educational Leadership from George Washington University and obtained my licensure from the State of Maryland.
-I am currently completing coursework toward a doctorate in Educational Administration.
-Before coming to OLPH, I worked for three years as the Coordinator of Academic Affairs and Director of Admissions at St. Louis School in Clarksville.
-I believe that all of these various roles have helped me to cultivate the ability to address two fundamental areas of Catholic education- providing a challenging academic curriculum aimed at preparing students to conquer future endeavors and helping families to feel at home and welcomed in the school.
+Following my time at Archbishop Carroll, I transitioned to the role of Coordinator of Academic Affairs and Director of Admissions at St. Louis School in Clarksville, where I served for three years before taking on the Principal position at OLPH.
+In August 2018, I earned my doctorate in Educational Administration from George Washington University.
+I believe that my experiences have helped me to cultivate the ability to address two fundamental areas of Catholic education- providing a challenging academic curriculum aimed at preparing students to conquer future endeavors and helping families to feel at home and welcomed in the school.